alfreddatakillen/slarver/README.md

 streams together to the original stream, you will only need a subset of the fragments, since they overlap some data.

+As the name suggests ("slarver" is a swedish word for someone who is careless, sloppy and loses/misplaces stuff), this module was made for protecting from data loss if storage gets lost/unavailable.

+## Example

-For example, to split one stream into five fragment streams, and then use three of those fragments for recreating to original stream:
+In this example, we split a stream into five fragment streams.
+Later, we can re-create the original stream from just three out of those five fragments.

 ```
 const Slarver = require('slarver');